LostSam423/Deep-Learning-Specialization/README.md

 # Deep-Learning-Specialization
-Recording progress in DL course by Andrew Ng
+Recording progress in DL specialization by Andrew Ng